-Leicester City v Manchester United
+Man Utd ruin Leicester's homecoming

 Post update

-Corner, Manchester United Women.
-Conceded by Natasha Flint.
+Corner, Leicester City Women.
+Conceded by Ona Batlle.

 Post update